 Canada at the Forefront of Diabetes Research, Bringing Innovation from the Lab to the Bedside

-JDRF’s Canadian Clinical Trial Network announces launch of expansion to western Canada
+Juvenile Diabetes Research Foundation’s Canadian Clinical Trial Network announces launch of clinical trials network

-Created in partnership with the Government of Canada, funding for JDRF CCTN came in 2009 from an original commitment of $20 million, with an additional $13.9 million contribution from JDRF and recently, in 2012, a $3 million donation from the WB Family Foundation.
-The $36.9 million investment is accelerating the testing of new technologies and treatments for Canadians and individuals around the world living with T1D and its complications.
+Created in partnership with the Government of Canada, funding for the JDRF CCTN came from a commitment of $20 million by the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), with an additional $13.9 million contribution from JDRF.
+The $33.9 million investment will help accelerate the testing of new technologies and treatments for Canadians and individuals around the world living with type 1 diabetes and its complications.

-“There are over 300,000 Canadians living with type 1 diabetes,” said Dave Prowten, President and CEO, JDRF Canada.
-“JDRF has created this network to facilitate a unique model to advance both Canadian and international ideas about basic and translational science.
-With JDRF CCTN, we are developing those ideas right here in Canada, with Canadian expertise, for the benefit of everyone touched by type 1 diabetes.”
+“There are more than 3 million Canadians living with some form of diabetes – that’s nearly 10 per cent of our population.
+And 300,000 of those individuals are living with type 1 diabetes,” said Andrew McKee, President and CEO of JDRF Canada.
+“JDRF has created a network to harness great Canadian and international ideas, about basic and translational science, and is developing those ideas right here in Canada, with Canadian expertise, for the benefit of everyone touched by type 1 diabetes.”

-JDRF CCTN is currently comprised of leading hospitals and universities in southern Ontario and British Columbia, including: The Hospital for Sick Children, and the University Health Network in Toronto; the University of Western Ontario and Lawson Health Research Institute in London, the Children’s Hospital of Eastern Ontario in Ottawa; the Child & Family Research Institute (CFRI) at BC Children’s Hospital; and the University of British Columbia in Vancouver.
-Robarts Clinical Trials at the University of Western Ontario serves as JDRF CCTN’s Clinical Operations Centre.
-With the expansion at the University of British Columbia (UBC), JDRF CCTN is attempting to have an even bigger impact on diabetes research in Canada.
+The JDRF CCTN is currently comprised of leading hospitals and universities in Southern Ontario, including: The Hospital for Sick Children, and the University Health Network in Toronto; the University of Western Ontario and Lawson Health Research Institute in London; and the Children’s Hospital of Eastern Ontario in Ottawa.
+Robarts Clinical Trials at the University of Western Ontario serves as JDRF CCTN’s Clinical Operations Centre, and the University of Waterloo serves as the Informatics Coordinating Centre.

-JDRF CCTN aims to continue the expansion of research across Canada in the coming months and will also facilitate opportunities for the commercialization of Canadian research ideas, directly improving the lives of Canadian patients with T1D and their families.
+The JDRF CCTN will launch several clinical trials in Southern Ontario over the coming months.
+The JDRF CCTN will also facilitate opportunities for the commercialization of Canadian research ideas to directly improve the lives of Canadian patients with type 1 diabetes and their families.

-JDRF CCTN is a groundbreaking effort to fast-track solutions for the management, care and cure of T1D.
-JDRF CCTN is currently developing several high-profile clinical trials, in association with leading diabetes researchers at partner universities and medical centers in British Columbia and Ontario.
-The goal is to position Canada as an international hub for diabetes translational research, innovation, and commercialization of new therapeutics and enabling technologies.
-For more information, please visit jdrf.ca/cctn.
+The JDRF CCTN is a groundbreaking effort to accelerate made-in-Canada solutions for the management, care and cure of type 1 diabetes.
+The JDRF CCTN is currently developing several high-profile clinical trials, in association with leading diabetes researchers at partner universities and medical centers in Southern Ontario.
+The goal is to position Southern Ontario as an international hub for diabetes translational research, innovation, and commercialization of new therapeutics and enabling technologies.
+For more information, please visit www.jdrf.ca/cctn.

 For more information, please contact: